Glossary of Terms

 • Differential Output

-An output employing a complementary channel for the standard encoder output channels.
+Differential Output is an output employing a complementary channel for the standard encoder output channels.
 Each complementary channel provides -5VDC simultaneously as the original channel provides +5VDC.
 These complementary outputs can be transmitted over much longer distances while maintaining the signal integrity.
 Differential outputs also help to reduce the effects of electrical noisy environments.
 Using a differential output does require a differential input or differential receiver to which the other end of the cable is connected.
 US Digital has several encoders which have a differential line driver option.

 • Disk